YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 ####################

 Before you create your application, you should take a look at the following sections to better understand how the application works.
+The focus here is to give you a practical example that you can use to add your own view engines and also to show some of important points of using view engines in Mojito applications.
-For more details about view engines in Mojito, see `Mojito Topics: View Engines <../topics/mojito_extensions.html#view-engines>`_.
+For more comprehensive but less practical documentation, see `Mojito Topics: View Engines <../topics/mojito_extensions.html#view-engines>`_.

 What Is a View Engine?
 ----------------------